Ripeplantain/nex-cli/docs/markdown-examples.md

+# Quick Start

 Ready to dive in?
 Follow these steps to create your first Nex CLI project:

 ## Create a new project